Alberta Condo Board Risks: Reserve Funds & Governance

 • Inflation impacts long-term planning

-• Reserve studies quickly become outdated
+• Condo Reserve fund studies quickly become outdated

 This creates a funding gap that results in special assessments.